wazo-platform/wazo-platform.org/content/blog/events-documentation.md

 # What if I need **all** events?

 In the old system, it was possible for a user to have access to all events (as long as it had the correct permissions).
-But what if I still need that behavior, i.e in a m2m (machine to machine) forwarding/dispatching scenario?
+But what if I still need that behavior, e.g in a m2m (machine to machine) forwarding/dispatching scenario?

 Well, we have you covered!